Renmark Surrounds

 AreaSearch analysis places Renmark Surrounds well above average for employment performance across multiple indicators

-Renmark Surrounds has a balanced workforce comprising white and blue collar jobs across various sectors.
+Renmark Surrounds has a balanced workforce with representation across white and blue collar jobs.
 As of September 2025, its unemployment rate is 2.4%.
+This rate has grown by 0.9% over the past year.

-The area has limited local employment opportunities, with a lower Census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 0.9% while labour force grew by 1.6%, raising the unemployment rate by 0.7 percentage points.
-In comparison, Rest of SA saw employment grow by 0.3%, labour force expand by 2.3%, and unemployment rise by 1.9 percentage points.
-National employment forecasts from Jobs and Skills Australia (May-25) project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Renmark Surrounds' employment mix suggests local employment could grow by 5.0% over five years and 11.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+However, health care & social assistance employs just 11.1% of local workers, below Rest of SA's 13.9%.
+The area may offer limited employment opportunities locally, as indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, employment levels increased by 0.9%, while labour force grew by 1.6%, causing unemployment to rise by 0.7 percentage points.
+In contrast, Rest of SA saw employment grow by 0.3%, labour force expand by 2.3%, and unemployment rise by 1.9 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Renmark Surrounds' employment mix suggests local employment should increase by 5.0% over five years and 11.3% over ten years.

 Frequently Asked Questions - Employment